RawadAlaryan/Sorting-Algorithms/README.md

 **Adaptive Sorting Algorithms:**<br/>
-An Adaptive Algorithm is an algorithm that changes its behavior based on information available at runtime.<br/>
+An Adaptive Algorithm is an algorithm that changes its behavior based on information available at runtime.
 Adaptive Algorithms are used in Numerical Methods.
-Adaptive Sorting Algorithm takes advantage of existing order in its input.
-Adaptive Sorting Algorithms perform better if the input is partially sorted!
+They take advantage of existing order in its input and perform better if the input is partially sorted!
 It benefits from local ordering when an unsorted array contains sequences "sorted subArray" that are sorted by default.
 The algorithms will sort faster!
 We can modify an existing Sorting Algorithms to make it an Adaptive Sorting Algorithms.
 Adaptive Algorithms can be used in Comparison-Based-Sorting Algorithms to improve running time complexity from O(N log N) to reach O(N).
-The more pre-sorted the input is, the faster it should be sorted using Adaptive Sorting.
+The more pre-sorted the input is, the faster it should be sorted using Adaptive Sorting.<br/>
-Example of Adaptive Sorting Algorithms:	Bubble Sort, Insertion Sort, Quick Sort, Shell Sort.
+<i>Example of Adaptive Sorting Algorithms:</i> Bubble Sort, Insertion Sort, Quick Sort, Shell Sort.
-Example of Non-Adaptive Sorting Algorithms:	Heap Sort, Merge Sort, Selection Sort.
+<i>Example of Non-Adaptive Sorting Algorithms:/<i> Heap Sort, Merge Sort, Selection Sort.

 **Deterministic and Non-Deterministic Algorithms:**<br/>